sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

   image: /assets/communicating-data-stories/heart_disease_pres_5.1.2018.png
   caption: Predicting Heart Disease Presentation | 5/1/2018 -->

 Throughout a career, the data scientist will frequently communicate their analysis and conclusions to a variety of audiences, from stakeholders within an organization to hundreds of people at a conference.
 But unfortunately, learning the art of communication plays second fiddle to hard skill data science techniques such as machine learning and data visualization.
-Even if you believe this skill can be cultivated at the workplace through experience, we can all benefit from better communication of our work.
+Even if you believe this skill can be cultivated at the workplace through experience, we can all benefit from better communication.
 This post focuses on developing these communication skills, applicable to _all_ careers, by means of simplistic narrative structure.

 <figure>
   <img src="/assets/communicating-data-stories/heart_disease_pres_5.1.2018_cropped.png" width = "992" height = "712">